Join me!

 Sprouting beans in a jar

-After 4 days or so, the contents of the jar will sprout and the jar will start to fill up—it’s time to eat them!
+After 4 days or so, the contents of the jar will sprout, and the jar will start to fill up—it’s time to eat them!
 Add raw to salads and sandwiches or toss into stir-fries and soups.
-I have also heard of people adding them to smoothies and I will have to try that myself one day soon!
+I have also heard of people adding them to smoothies, and I will try them myself one day soon!

 how to sprout green peas and mung beans to add to salads and more